 Generally speaking, all these terms are used for the same phenomenon.
 We will not deep-dive into defining the terms "smart" and "city" from a scholar's perspective, but rather from the one of a practitioner.
 When we talk about "smart city", we mean a paradigm of:

-UTILIZING THE CAPACITY OF A CITY/COMMUNITY TO CREATE AND ADOPT SOLUTIONS FOR OVERCOMING CHALLENGES AND SEIZING OPPORTUNITIES THAT HELP TRANSFORM "THE PLACE WE CALL HOME" TO AN EVEN BETTER PLACE FOR ALL STAKEHOLDERS.
+UTILIZING THE CAPACITY OF A CITY/COMMUNITY TO CREATE AND ADOPT SOLUTIONS FOR OVERCOMING CHALLENGES AND SEIZING OPPORTUNITIES THAT HELP TRANSFORM "THE PLACE WE CALL HOME" TO A PROSPEROUS AND MORE LIVABLE PLACE FOR ALL STAKEHOLDERS.
 THE ECOSYSTEM OF IMPLEMENTED SOLUTIONS IS WHAT DEFINES HOW SMART A CITY/COMMUNITY IS.

 In the following paragraphs, we will go deeper into this definition and cover some essential topics: